Search result for "North America"

 country: United States, North America

 The Orlando version of Anheuser-Busch's SeaWorld is superior to its San Diego cousin.
-Better and more rides, neat landscaping and its satellite water parks Aquatica and Discovery Cove make for an interesting marine theme park experience.
-The world-famous killer whale show 'Believe' marks the highlight of the park with its outstanding orca whale and trainer performances (not to be forgotten: the brave fish, which are getting fed to the whales for performing the stunts)...
+More and better rides, neat landscaping and its satellite water parks Aquatica and Discovery Cove make for an interesting marine theme park experience.
+The world-famous killer whale show 'Believe' marks the highlight of the park with its outstanding orca whale and trainer performances (not to be forgotten: the brave fish which are being fed to the whales for performing the stunts)...

 country: United States, North America

-Las Vegas once hosted a Wet'n Wild water park, a MGM theme park, a Star Trek ride at the Hilton and an IMAX flight simulator at the Luxor.
+Las Vegas once played host to a Wet'n Wild water park, an MGM theme park, a Star Trek ride at the Hilton and an IMAX flight simulator at the Luxor.
 They are all gone.
 Remains of its theme-parky past are the Stratosphere Tower with its three very good thrill rides on top (all playing with your fear of falling over the edge), a wild launch coaster at the Sahara (fun!), the yellow roller coaster at New York, New York (looks better than it is), an indoor theme park called...

 country: Canada, North America